eilamshapira/eilamshapira.github.io/_news/GLEE_arxiv.md

 related_posts: false
 ---

-Our new paper, "GLEE: A Unified Framework and Benchmark for Language-based Economic Environments" is uploaded to arXiv
+Our new paper, "GLEE: A Unified Framework and Benchmark for Language-based Economic Environments" is uploaded to arXiv.